czroth/course_advanced_dbt/models/docs/docs_bingeflix.md

 This table contains the source information for Bingeflix behavioural events while interacting with the Bingeflix app.
 {% enddocs %}

+{% docs bingeflix_table_events_fct %}
+Fact model of information about Bingeflix behavioural events while interacting with the Bingeflix app.
+{% enddocs %}

 ### Events Columns
 {% docs bingeflix_column_events_session_id %}